cedrickchee/chatgpt-universe/README.md

 - [ChatGPT: Jack of all trades, master of none](https://arxiv.org/abs/2302.10724) by J.Kocoń et al., 2023 - The existing qualitative studies are tested on a very limited scale.
 Their work examined ChatGPT's capabilities on 25 diverse analytical NLP tasks.
 They **automated ChatGPT's querying process and analyzed more than 38k responses**.
 Interesting experimental setup: "without an official API, they modified and used an un-official API called [PyGPT](https://github.com/PawanOsman/PyGPT).
 During the research, they exploited up to 20 accounts to gather data regarding 25 datasets."
 - [ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT](https://arxiv.org/abs/2302.10205) by Beijing Jiaotong U et al., 2023
 - [On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective](https://arxiv.org/abs/2302.12095) by Microsoft Research et al., 2023.
-- [More than you've asked for: A Comprehensive Analysis of Novel Prompt Injection Threats to Application-Integrated Large Language Models](https://arxiv.org/abs/2302.12173) by Kai Greshake et al., 2023 - Indirect prompt injection turn Bing Chat into a data pirate.
-By modifying a website that Bing Chat reads alongside a user, the chatbot is able to have its goals modified by that website, unbeknownst to the user. [[demo](https://greshake.github.io/)]
 - [ChatGPT: A Meta-Analysis after 2.5 Months](https://arxiv.org/abs/2302.13795) by NLLG, 2023 - A comprehensive investigation and discussion on public and academic views over ChatGPT based on 300K+ Tweets and 150+ papers.
 - [What Makes a Dialog Agent Useful?](https://huggingface.co/blog/dialog-agents) by Rajani et al., Hugging Face Blog, 2023.
 - [Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models](https://arxiv.org/abs/2303.04671) by Microsoft Research Asia, 2023 - The group build a system integrating different visual models to allow the user to interact with ChatGPT by not only text but also images. [[demo (GIF)](https://github.com/microsoft/visual-chatgpt)]